 When the Urdd National Eisteddfod visited Ceredigion we created the ‘Mr Urdd’, green, white and red sausage to celebrate.
 It was a product that grabbed the interest of the children, raised their awareness and knowledge of the product they eat, and these have since grown to be one of our most popular sausage.
 As avid rugby fans, we regularly make the ‘Six Nations’ sausage during the Six Nation Tournament as a tasty treat for hungry rugby fans.

 The entire family are former pupils of Llanfihangel y Creuddyn School and Rob takes pride in seeing the schoolchildren participating at sporting festivals wearing the Rob Rattray sponsored kit.
 During a fabulous day of celebrations to mark the schools 175th birthday in 2013 we could proudly trace the family connection back to its origin in 1838, spanning 8 generations of Sheila’s family having attended.
 A very comprehensive 130 page book recording the full history of the school was published.

 We proudly support a wide range of local activities, far too numerous to list. we often host Carcase Cutting Demonstration for groups, including YFC; WI; Merched y Wawr; Discussion Groups; Grassland Societies; and Farm Women’s Clubs at the Butchery Unit.
 Rob demonstrates cutting up a lamb, pork or beef carcase and discusses the various joints available.
-For groups of farmers, he will explain the vitues of each carcase and explains what he seeks in an ideal caecase. he feels, this gives, the producer an insight into the desired end-product enabling them to produce the ideal carcase for the butchres market.
+For groups of farmers, he will explain the virtues of each carcass and explains what he seeks in an ideal carcass. he feels, this gives, the producer an insight into the desired end-product enabling them to produce the ideal carcase for the butchers market.